spollard/josh-works.github.io/_drafts/load-testing-your-app-with-siege.md

 I'm using it because it can run a _list_ of URLs you give it.
 Imagine your app is a store, and it lists a few thousand products.
 Each product should have a unique URL, something like `www.mystore.com/product-name`, or maybe `www.mystore.com/productguid-product-name`.
 That `product-guid` makes sure that you can have unique URLs, even if there are two items with the same product name.

 Knowing what's in your database, you can easily concat `product-guid` and `product-name`, stick it to the end of `www.mystore.com`, and come up with a list of a hundred or a thousand or ten thousand unique product URLs in your application.
-If you saved these to a text file and instructied Siege to visit every single one of those pages as quickly as possible... this might look like some sort of good stress test, huh?
+If you saved these to a text file and had Siege visit every single one of those pages as quickly as possible... this might look like some sort of good stress test, huh?

 ### Dumping unique URLs into a text file